weavedb/roidjs/README.md

 )
 ```

-You can chain reactive functions by wraping another function with `fn` within a reactive function.
+You can chain global functions by wraping another function with `fn` within a global function.

 ```jsx
 const multiply = ({set, get, val})